Hearing Impairment in Children

 Because hearing plays such an important role in a child’s development, many doctors recommend that all newborns be tested for hearing impairment by the age of 3 months.

-This testing is required by law in many states.
+Most states require that newborns undergo routine screening tests to detect hearing impairment.
 Newborns are usually screened in two stages.
 First, newborns are tested for echoes produced by healthy ears in response to soft clicks made by a handheld device (evoked otoacoustic emissions testing).
 If this test raises questions about a newborn’s hearing, a second test is done to measure electrical signals from the brain in response to sounds (the auditory brain stem response test, or ABR).
 The ABR is painless and usually done while newborns are sleeping.
 It can be used in children of any age.
 If results of the ABR are abnormal, the test is repeated in 1 month.
 If hearing loss is still detected, children may be fitted with hearing aids and may benefit from placement in an educational setting responsive to children with impaired hearing.

 In older children, several techniques are used to diagnose hearing impairment:

 Asking a series of questions to detect delays in a child’s normal development or to assess a parent’s concern about language and speech development